FriesW/TeamJellyBean/README.md

 Now, assuming you have the **retrain.py** script in a directory called `<$DIR>` (placeholder) you call

+This command creates most directories needed, no need to already have any of them, except image_dir.
 ```
 # python retrain.py \
   --bottleneck_dir=<$DIR>/bottlenecks \